cap-js/telemetry/README.md

 ## Predefined Kinds

-There are five predefined kinds as follows:
+There are six predefined kinds as follows:

 ### `telemetry-to-console`